Virginia State Route 2: Route description

 SR 2 begins at an intersection with US 1 and US 301 at the northern edge of Richmond.
 Southbound US 1 and US 301 head south along Chamberlayne Avenue toward downtown Richmond.
 Northbound US 1 heads west on Azalea Avenue then turns north onto Brook Road a few blocks to the west.
 SR 2 and US 301 head north on Chamberlayne Avenue, a four-lane divided highway that becomes Chamberlayne Road upon entering Henrico County.
 A short distance north of the city limits, the carriageways split, with the southbound lanes crossing to the west of Interstate 95 (I-95).
 Several ramps connect the two highways with I-95 in the forested area around Upham Brook.
 After I-95 veers northwest and the carriageways rejoin, SR 2 and US 301 pass through the suburb of Chamberlayne.
 The highways meet the eastern end of Parham Road, the main east–west boulevard of Henrico County, just before crossing the Chickahominy River into Hanover County.

 SR 2 and US 301 meet I-295 at a cloverleaf interchange just north of the county line.
 The two highways continue through a suburban area where they pass under CSX's Piedmont Subdivision.
-North of Hanover High School, SR 2 and US 301 reduce to two lanes and the road's name changes to Hanover Courthouse Road.
+North of Hanover High School, SR 2 and US 301 was reduced to two lanes, and the road's name was changed to Hanover Courthouse Road.
 The highways pass the 18th century Hanover County Courthouse and meet the eastern end of SR 54 (Patrick Henry Road) in the county seat of Hanover Courthouse.
 SR 2 and US 301 cross the Pamunkey River into Caroline County.
 The road, now named Richmond Turnpike, intersects SR 30 (Dawn Boulevard) in the hamlet of Bowersville, also known as Dawn.
 The two highways run straight for 13 mi; near the north end of the straight, the highways cross the Mattaponi River.